ng-girls/todo-list-tutorial-portuguese/a_new_component.md

 We can use this component as is and see the result!

-Open the root component file, `app.component.ts` and add the todo-input tag to the template:
+Open the root component file, `app.component.ts` and add the todo-input tag anywhere inside the template:

 ```js
 template: `